bmorledge-hampton19/mutperiod/README.md

 # nucperiod
-##### A Hybrid Python and R toolset for characterizing nucleosome mutational periodicities.
+##### A hybrid Python and R toolset for characterizing nucleosome mutational periodicities.
 ***
 ## Table of Contents
 1. [Quickstart Guide](#quickstart-guide)